top of page

 These products are great for lightly soiled leather, easily and gently removing any dirt, etc., that's on the surface of the leather, and rehydrating and conditioning the leather at the same time, leaving it looking 'puffier' and like new!

-To use either: brush off any loose dirt or soil from the piece (if it's quite dirty - I would use a saddle soap first; I'll cover that shortly), and use a rag or sponge.
+To use Weiman on oil tanned leather: brush off any loose dirt or soil from the piece (if it's quite dirty - I would use a saddle soap first; I'll cover that shortly), and use a rag or sponge.
 I apply the conditioner to the rag, not directly to the piece, and then apply the conditioner to the leather using a gentle circular motion.
-You just get a thin layer over the area you're cleaning, and then go back over it with the rag (if I have too much conditioner on my rag, I'll switch to a clean part of the rag) and continue rubbing with circular motions until the leather appears more or less dry.
+You just get a thin layer over the area you're cleaning and continue rubbing with circular motions until the leather appears more or less dry.
 It should look clean and uniform - if you still have any soiling, you may need to go over those parts a second time, or go back a step to a leather soap.

-For my harnesses, belts, and bags, I don't find I need to use anything stronger than leather conditioner to clean them - but for my leather shoes, I do use leather soap and sometimes a colored polish that matches the color of the shoe, as they just get dirtier and have more wear and tear - that extra bit of care is worth it when it's called for - it can make a worn pair of shoes look nearly brand new again in a matter of minutes!
-If you purchase a leather piece second hand and it's looking a bit beat up - I would take it through the whole process - soap, colored polish, conditioner, and wax (which I'll cover as well).
-People often overlook leather care, and the new-to-you piece may really need the extra TLC - and your effort will likely be well worth it.
+For my harnesses, belts, and bags, I don't find I need to use anything stronger than leather conditioner to clean them - but for my leather shoes, I do use leather soap and sometimes a colored polish that matches the color of the shoe, as they just get dirtier and have more wear and tear - that extra bit of care is worth it when it's called for - it can make a worn pair of shoes look nearly brand new again in a matter of minutes.

 When I need to use soap, I use Pink Miracle Shoe Cleaner.
 It's very easy to use - just use a rag (for belts, harnesses or bags) or a soft brush (on shoes), preferably one intended for use on leather, wet it lightly with water, add a few drops of Pink Miracle and gently rub the surface of the leather in a circular motion until you have a good lather.
-Pink Miracle is a concentrate - so you only need a very small amount!
+Pink Miracle is a concentrate - so you only need a very small amount.
 It's fantastic because one bottle will last forever, and it contains saddle soap, oils, and conditioners.
 It's also safe to use on a variety of materials: leather, nubuck, fabrics, sneakers...it's always advisable to test any product out on an inconspicuous part for any piece the first time you use it, just to be safe.
-After you have a good lather going (you can add a little more water if needed as you go), simply use a rag to wipe off the water, soap, and dirt - voila!
-Especially for your leather belts, bags, etc., remember the leather used is not as tough as leather used for shoes - you want to be especially careful about the amount of water you use, because water stains are possible - just use a dampened rag, not a wet one, and you should be fine.
+After you have a good lather going (you can add a little more water if needed as you go), simply use a rag to wipe off the water, soap, and dirt.
+No rinse needed.
+It's important to be careful about the amount of water you use, because too much water can cause water stains - just use a dampened rag, not a wet one, and you should be fine.

-If you want to really up your game, you can buy a shoe valet kit - I bought this one on Amazon, it comes with a wooden box to store your supplies that also has a mounted piece that holds your shoe in place while you clean and polish, and includes a leather conditioner, a horsehair brush, soft rag, black polish, mink oil, and bees wax for snow/water proofing.
-I do use the included products (such as the paste and polish) on my shoes, but I don't use them on my other leather accessories, as they contain additives like silicone.
+If you want to really up your game on your hard wearing shoes, you can buy a shoe valet kit - I bought this one on Amazon, it comes with a wooden box to store your supplies that also has a mounted piece that holds your shoe in place while you clean and polish, and includes a leather conditioner, a horsehair brush, soft rag, black polish, mink oil, and bees wax for snow/water proofing.

-After cleaning your leather, whether it be with a conditioner like Weimans or a soap like Pink Miracle, it's really important that you let it dry completely before moving onto the next step.
+After cleaning your leather, whether it be with a conditioner like Weiman or a soap like Pink Miracle, it's really important that you let it dry completely before moving onto the next step or wear it.
 Let it air dry, as blow dryers and heat in general is not good for the leather.

 The last step is applying wax or balm - this primarily serves to protect the leather surface from damage, both physical scratches, and for shoes, it also helps protect them from water and salt; for harnesses, belts, clutches, etc., waxing will help protect the leather from staining, soiling, or discoloration from the oils on your body and hands or little spills.